Ken Ober

 Ken Ober (July 3, 1957 - November 15, 2009) was an American game show host, comedian, and actor.

 Early life and education

-Born Kenneth Oberding in Brookline, Massachusetts, he was raised in a suburb of Hartford, Connecticut, where his first job was as a bagger at a local Jewish supermarket.
+Born Kenneth David Ober in Brookline, Massachusetts, he was raised in a suburb of Hartford, Connecticut, where his first job was as a bagger at a local Jewish supermarket.

-Ober was substitute teacher in Boston while studying communications and education at the University of Massachusetts Amherst.
+Ober was a substitute teacher in Boston while studying communications and education at the University of Massachusetts Amherst.

 He was a founding member of the Theta Mu chapter of the Pi Kappa Alpha International Fraternity.